isomerpages/nac-alistsg-redirect/index.md

 description: The A List
 image: /images/AList_Logo.png
 permalink: /
 notification: Thank you for your support.
-The A List will be closing this chapter as we are building something more exciting, and we can’t wait to share with you.
-Introducing CATCH (beta).
-Join us on the journey to build a platform where you can share your arts and culture experience with like-minded people.
+The A List is in transit to something more exciting, and we can’t wait to share with you.
+Meet CATCH (beta), your new personalised go-to guide to discovering all things arts and culture.
+We’ll catch you on the flip side!
 sections:
   - hero:
       key_highlights: